ANZIIF: History

 The Victorian Insurance Institute was formed in July 1884 and was followed by the New South Wales Insurance Institute in August 1884.
 In 1911, the Western Australia Insurance Institute came into existence and the South Australia Insurance Institute did so in 1913.

 Across the Tasman Sea, the Insurance Institute of New Zealand (IINZ) formed in 1937 through the merger of the Insurance Officers Guild of New Zealand (formed in 1920) and the Faculty of Insurance (formed in 1933).

 The federalist Institute model had been proposed originally in Australia in 1887, but it was not until 1919 that the state Institutes formed 'The Incorporated Australian Insurance Institute' (the word 'Incorporated' was dropped in 1960).

 In October 2000, members of both the AII and IINZ voted to merge the two professional associations and the new name of the Australian and New Zealand Institute of Insurance and Finance was adopted.
 The Australian state-based Institutes, who continued to operate, followed suit in the next twelve months, becoming fully affiliated with the new body.

-The year 2004 marked 120 years since the first Institute was established and in 2015 ANZIIF celebrated eleven wins as the leading provider of insurance and financial services education, training and professional services membership in Australia, New Zealand and the Asia-Pacific.
+The year 2024 marks 140 years since the first Institute was established and in 2023 ANZIIF celebrated fourteen wins as the leading provider of insurance and financial services education, training and professional services membership in Australia, New Zealand and the Asia-Pacific.

-In October 2013, Prue Willsford was appointed CEO of ANZIIF.
+In January 2024, Katrina Shanks was appointed CEO of ANZIIF.

 Crest

 The ANZIIF coat of arms, crest and badge were granted in 1982 by the College of Arms.
-The blazon of the shield on the coat of arms consists of an azure cross potent symbolising insurance, in particular accident and life insurance.
-Two anchors and two flames represent marine insurance and security/hope and the flames symbolise learning.

-The crest incorporates a helm with a wreath and four books that are dedicated to the study of life, fire, accident and marine insurance.
-They are encompassed by a chain which symbolises security and unity of purpose.
-The badge of the shield symbolises insurance and learning.

-The supporters, a lyrebird (Menura superba) and a wedge-tailed eagle (Aquila audax), were chosen to be different from the traditional Australian kangaroo.
-The wedge-tailed eagle in particular because it symbolised strength and vision.
-The motto E Scientia Utilitas translated to the Institute's motto Service through Knowledge.

-The Institute's logo was modernised in the late 90s with stylised versions of the two birds, shield and books.

 Membership

-Membership Levels
+Membership levels

 ANZIIF offers six membership levels with a focus on providing a pathway for Insurance professionals throughout their careers.